Joe Hendry: New Generation Wrestling (2015–2018)

-What Culture Pro Wrestling / Defiant Wrestling (20162018)
+WhatCulture Pro Wrestling / Defiant Wrestling (20162018)

-Hendry then began working for What Culture Pro Wrestling (WCPW).
+Hendry then began working for WhatCulture Pro Wrestling (WCPW).
 The first few weeks Hendry started a feud with Joseph Conners when, on 3 September, at WCPW Stacked Hendry was involved in a fatal four way for the WCPW Championship, in which, he was betrayed by Conners, who won the title.
 He faced Conners two times for the WCPW Title, but was defeated twice.
 After two defeats by the then WCPW Champion Drew Galloway, Hendry turned heel.
-On 6 March, at Exit Wounds, Hendry, Joe Coffey, Travis Banks, and BT Gunn formed The Prestige, a stable claiming something was wrong with professional wrestling and they were going to fix it.
+On 6 March, at Exit Wounds, Hendry, Joe Coffey, Travis Banks, and B. T. Gunn formed The Prestige, a stable claiming something was wrong with professional wrestling and they were going to fix it.
 At the Mexican qualifier for the WCPW Pro Wrestling World Cup, Hendry defeated Martin Kirby by referee stoppage, becoming the WCPW Champion.
 On 2 October 2017, at WCPW Refuse to Lose '17, Hendry defended his championship against Will Ospreay.
 During the match, Marty Scurll cashed in his 'Magnificent Seven' briefcase (which he won earlier in the night from Hendry's stablemate El Ligero) to make the match a triple threat.
 Scurll then won the championship by submitting Hendry with the crossface chickenwing.
 Hendry then started a feud with fellow stablemate Travis Banks, causing the exodus of Joe Coffey and BT Gunn from The Prestige.

+Ring of Honor (2016)

+In 2016, Hendry made a few appearances for the American promotion Ring of Honor during the promotion's tour of the United Kingdom titled Reach for the Sky.
+He competed on both nights of the tour, losing both of his matches against Donovan Dijak and Jay White on November 18 and November 19 respectively.